|Deaf History and Culture in Spain|

 Readings in Part III :The Contemporary Deaf Experience reveal considerations from the 1970s to the ‘90s of Deaf culture and linguistics similar to those in the United States, typified by the works of Inés Polo and Félix-Jesús Pinedo Peydró.
 The fourth part, The Recognition of Deaf Language and Culture, marks the expansion of academic research in Spain.
 María Angeles Rodríguez González spearheaded Spanish Sign Language (LSE) linguistics in 1992 with her publication Sign Language.
 The final part, A Selection of Deaf Poetry, concludes these documents with verse in Spanish spoken dialects rather than LSE, indicating that the evolution of the Deaf experience in Spain continues on its own path today.

-Benjamin Fraser is Assistant Professor of Spanish at Christopher Newport University, Newport News, VA.
+Benjamin Fraser is an assistant professor of Spanish at Christopher Newport University.

 To order by mail, print our Order Form or call: